Jelloeater/pyfedi/CONTRIBUTING.md

-# Contributing to PyFedi
+# Contributing to PieFed

-When it matures enough, PyFedi will aim to work in a way consistent with the [Collective Code Construction Contract](https://42ity.org/c4.html).
+When it matures enough, PieFed will aim to work in a way consistent with the [Collective Code Construction Contract](https://42ity.org/c4.html).

 Please discuss your ideas in an issue at https://codeberg.org/rimu/pyfedi/issues before starting any large pieces of work to ensure alignment with the roadmap, architecture and processes.